It's all about finding best value for our beef

 The drought-triggered liquidation of the beef breeding herd has raised fears Australia might not be able to service some of its export markets.

-But Meat & Livestock Australia market intelligence manager, Scott Tolmie, said Australia produced just three per cent of global beef production and could never feed the world.
+But Meat & Livestock Australia market intelligence manager Scott Tolmie said Australia produced just 3 per cent of global beef production and could never feed the world.

 Mr Tolmie said some markets were already missing out.